With just a bit of effort, you can make your holiday table warm and inviting—and a worthy backdrop for your meal.

 Arrange your centerpiece.
 When the pumpkins are dried, place them in the center of a large decorative tray.
 Add smaller pumpkins, bunches of kale, and cabbages to tray, arranging them in a bountiful display.
 You can even paint the stems of your small pumpkins with glitter-paint to give them extra-fancy glitz.

-Add an intimate glow.
-Nancy added pumpkin planters, candles, and string lights to the centerpiece to bring a warm, enchanting feeling to your party.
+Improvise!
+Try adding pumpkin planters, candles, and string lights to the centerpiece to bring a warm, enchanting feel.

 There are in the neighborhood of 1,400 volunteers working, helping, contributing, and giving their time and energies to the Chicago Botanic Garden.
 This fact about the Garden amazes me every time I hear it.